 In order to advance in the implementation of measures to improve WTDC-21, TDAG decides to create the following Working Groups with high-level Terms of Reference as described below, to advise the Director of the BDT on the implementation of the proposals and preparation for WTDC-21, with due consultation and collaboration with ITU membership and the TDAG Management Team.

-UAE In order to advance in the implementation of measures to improve WTDC-21, TDAG decides to create the following Working Groups with high-level Terms of Reference as described below, to advise the Director of the BDT on the implementation of the proposals and preparation for WTDC-21, with due consultation and collaboration with ITU membership and the TDAG Management Team.
+UAE In order to advance in the implementation of measures to improve WTDC-21, TDAG decides to create the following Working Groups with high-level Terms of Reference as described below, to advise the Director of the BDT, through TDAG, on the implementation of the proposals and preparation for WTDC-21, with due consultation and collaboration with ITU membership and the TDAG Management Team.

-USA In order to advance in the implementation of measures to improve WTDC-21, TDAG decides to create the following Working Groups with high-level Terms of Reference as described below, to advise the Director of the BDT on the implementation of the proposals and preparation for WTDC-21, with due consultation and collaboration with ITU membership and the TDAG Management Team.
+USA To advance measures to improve WTDC-21, TDAG decides to create the following Working Groups as described below, to fulfil the stated objectives and mission, with due consultation and collaboration with ITU membership, the BDT Director and the TDAG Management Team.

 TDAG Working Group on WTDC Preparations:

-UAE TDAG Working Group on WTDC Preparations :
+UAE TDAG Working Group on WTDC Preparations/review :

-RUS RUS

-USA
+RUS Proposed Terms of Reference

+RUS On the basis of contributions from Member States, Sector Members and others to TDAG-20, as well as the results of the two Web Dialogues on WTDC Reform, it is proposed that a dedicated TDAG Working Group be established with the following terms of reference:

+USA The objective of the Working Group on WTDC Preparations is to facilitate a solutions-based Conference focusing on development issues.
+It will submit a report to the 2021 meeting of TDAG describing its recommendations, noting those implemented by the Director of the BDT, and those which Member States can consider when making proposals to WTDC-21.
+The terms of reference for the working group are:

 To review WTDC preliminary proposals, which were discussed during the two TDAG web dialogues on WTDC held in March and April 2020;

-RUS To review WTDC preliminary proposals, which were discussed during the two TDAG web dialogues on WTDC held in March and April 2020;
+RUS To review WTDC preliminary proposals, including the responds on BDT Survey on WTDC Reform, which were discussed during the two TDAG web dialogues on WTDC held in March and April 2020 and during TDAG-20 virtual meeting, 2-5 June 2020;

-UAE To review WTDC preliminary proposals, which were discussed during the two TDAG web dialogues on WTDC held in March and April 2020;
+UAE To study ITU membership proposals on WTDC review considering the preliminary proposals, including thematic tracks, which were discussed during the two TDAG web dialogues on WTDC held in March and April 2020;

-USA To review WTDC preliminary proposals, which were discussed during the two TDAG web dialogues on WTDC held in March and April 2020;
+USA To review the options discussed during the two TDAG web dialogues on WTDC held in March and April 2020 and related Member contributions to TDAG-20 on WTDC;

 To advise and assist the Director with arrangements for preparatory meetings and promotional events prior to the conference;

-RUS To advise and assist the Director with arrangements for preparatory meetings and promotional events prior to the conference;
+RUS To develop proposalson preparatory meetings and other events prior to the conference;

-UAE To advise and assist the Director with arrangements for preparatory meetings and promotional events prior to the conference;
+UAE To advise and assist the Director, through TDAG, with arrangements for preparatory meetings for the conference;

-USA Toadvise and assist the Director with arrangements for preparatory meetings and promotional events prior to the conference;
+USA To make recommendations for the Director on preparatory meetings and promotional events prior to the conference;

 To advise and assist the Director with arrangements for the work of the conference, including:

-RUS To advise and assist the Director with arrangements for the work of the conference, including:
+RUS To develop proposals on the work of the conference, including:

-UAE To advise and assist the Director with arrangements for the work of the conference, including:
+UAE To advise and assist the Director, through TDAG, with arrangements for the work of the conference, including:

-USA To advise and assist the Director with arrangements for the work of the conference, including:
+USA To make recommendations for the Director on arrangements for the work of the conference, including:

 Conference agenda;